MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/centralized-deployment-FAQ.md

 Centralized Deployment is only supported for online mailboxes.
 It does not support deployment to on-premises Exchange mailboxes.

-You can use the [Office 365 Centralized Deployment Compatibility Checker](https://docs.microsoft.com/microsoft-365/admin/manage/centralized-deployment-of-add-ins?view=o365-worldwide#office-365-centralized-deployment-compatibility-checker) to determine if your subscription is eligible.
+You can use the [Centralized Deployment Compatibility Checker](https://docs.microsoft.com/microsoft-365/admin/manage/centralized-deployment-of-add-ins?view=o365-worldwide#office-365-centralized-deployment-compatibility-checker) to determine if your subscription is eligible.

 ## How do you target add-in user assignments with Centralized Deployment?